<< Click to Display Table of Contents >>

-If you enter an Account, and then change the Amount on the first line (or any subsequent line), and then Tab out of that Amount field, the remaining part of the overall transaction amount will be filled in to the Amount field on the next blank row, so that you may only have to enter the Account for that row, and you will be done.
+If you enter an Account, and then change the Amount on the first line (or any subsequent line), and then Tab or click out of that Amount field, the remaining part of the overall transaction amount will be filled into the Amount field on the last row with no Account selected, so that you may only have to enter the Account for that row, and you will be done.

 Occasionally you will find that the originally entered transaction amount was incorrect, after you have entered the splits, and it is the splits Total that is correct.
-In that case, just click the Adjust Total button to the right of the Total field, and you will be given an option to change the transaction total to match the splits total.
-(If the remainder of the transaction total has already been filled in on the next row, you can first delete that Amount field's contents, and then click Adjust Total.)
+In that case, just click the Adjust Total button to the right of the Total field, without first tabbing out of the last Amount field you edited, and you will be given an option to change the transaction total to match the splits total.
+(If the remainder of the transaction total has already been filled in on the last row, you can first delete that Amount field's contents, and then click Adjust Total.)

 Deleting Split Rows